Rock Edicts of Ashoka’s Inscriptions

 The rock edicts may be further classified into several heads such as the minor rock edicts, fourteen rock edicts, Kalinga rock edicts and Bhabru rock edict.

-Two Kalinga rock edicts can be found at places called Dhauli and Jangarh.
+Kalinga Rock Edicts: Two Kalinga rock edicts can be found at places called Dhauli and Jangarh.
 These inscriptions belong to 256 B.C.
 These rock edicts refer to the administrative systems through which the people of Kalinga and other frontier states should be administered.

 The pillar edicts may be further classified into three categories.
 The name can be mentioned as seven pillar edicts, two commemorative pillar inscriptions, and four minor pillar edicts.

-: Two of these minor pillar edicts have been found at Sanchi and the other two have been found at Prayag.
+Four Minor Pillar Edicts: Two of these minor pillar edicts have been found at Sanchi and the other two have been found at Prayag.
 These inscriptions were issued to remove the differences of Buddhism.

 The cave inscriptions are three in number and have been found in the Barabar hills.
 These describe Ashoka's policy of toleration and charity.
 These inscriptions belong from 257 to 250 B.C.

-Language and the script of the inscriptions
+Language and the Script of Ashoka’s Inscriptions

-Almost all the inscriptions of Ashoka are in Prakrit language and Bramhi script has been used to write them.
+All the inscriptions of Ashoka are in Prakrit language and Bramhi script has been used to write them.
 Only the inscriptions of Mansera and Shahbazgarhi have been written in Kharoshti script, which is written from right to left whereas the Bramhi script is written from left to right.